Machu Picchu Ticket 153 articles

 The trip to Machu Picchu with children

-If you visit Machu Picchu with children, two excellent options are to choose tickets a) Machu Picchu Temples Lower Part or Designed Royalty (Route 3B) and b) Machu Picchu Classic Designed (Route 2A).
+If you are visiting Machu Picchu with children, there are two excellent options: the Machu Picchu Royalty Designed Ticket or lower temples (Route 3B) and the Machu Picchu Classic Lower Terrace Ticket (Route 2B).

 If your child enjoys hiking, is active, and is interested in history, the classic route offered by Circuit 2 is the best option.
-This ticket is the most popular choice for visiting Machu Picchu because it allows you to take Circuit 2.
-It includes: the Guardian’s House (where you can take the classic photo), the Temple of the Sun (seen from the top), the Main Temple, the Temple of the Three Windows, the Sacred Rock, the Water Mirrors, the Sacred Springs, and the agricultural sector (terraces where llamas roam).
+This ticket is the most popular choice for Machu Picchu because it allows for Circuit 2.
+It includes: the Lower Terrace, the Temple of the Sun (seen from the top), the Main Temple, the Temple of the Three Windows, Sacred Rock, the Water Mirrors, the Sacred Springs, and the agricultural sector (terraces where llamas are kept).

 If your child gets bored easily, you can choose the Machu Picchu Lower Temples or Designed Royalty ticket, which includes circuit 3 of Machu Picchu.
 This circuit allows you to visit the lower temples, such as the Royal Tomb, the House of the Inca, the Temple of the Sun, the Three Doors site, the Sacred Rock, the Temple of the Condor, the Sacred Springs, and the agricultural area (a postcard photo of Machu Picchu).
-This circuit takes approximately 1 hour and 30 minutes.
+This circuit takes approximately two hours.

 It is recommended to take this tour with a professional tour guide.
 The guide can be very entertaining for the group, especially for children.
 Guides know how to capture the little ones’ interest by explaining each of the stone structures and the history behind them.

-Both the Machu Picchu Classic Designed ticket and the Machu Picchu Classic Lower Terrace ticket include a visit to the agricultural sector at the bottom of the archaeological site.
+Both the Machu Picchu Classic Lower Terrace ticket and the Machu Picchu Royal Designed ticket include a visit to the agricultural sector at the lower part of the archaeological site.
 There, in addition to taking a postcard photo of Machu Picchu, children can have their photos taken next to llamas, which is very entertaining for them.

 The Machu Picchu Temples Lower Part or Designed Royalty (Route 3B) ticket has the following costs and discounts: